janhavelka/BIGTM/README.md

                   Contents
 ----------------------------------------------

-GTMI includes many subroutines, but mainly it is separated into xxx divisions, namely these are:
+BITM includes many subroutines, but mainly it is separated into five divisions, namely these are:
 - elliptic PDE solver
 - parabolic PDE solver
 - imaging toolbox